Frequently asked questions about Azure Kubernetes Service (AKS)

 Can I use custom VM extensions?

-The Log Analytics agent is supported because it's an extension managed by Microsoft.
-Otherwise no, AKS is a managed service, and manipulation of the IaaS resources isn't supported.
+No, AKS is a managed service, and manipulation of the IaaS resources isn't supported.
 To install custom components, use the Kubernetes APIs and mechanisms.
 For example, use DaemonSets to install required components.

 Does AKS store any customer data outside of the cluster's region?